anki-code/xonsh-cheatsheet/README.md

 ### Xonsh has issues!
 Why xonsh?

-Compared to 15-20-year-old shells, yeah, xonsh is a 5-year-old youngster.
-But we've used it over these 5 years day by day to solve our tasks with success and happiness :)
+Compared to 20-40-year-old shells, yeah, xonsh is a 10-year-old youngster.
+But we've used it day by day to solve our tasks with success and happiness :)

 # Become a xonsh developer and contributor